-All applications are assessed by the relevant Expert Panel, which seeks the opinions of two or more external reviewers for applications for project grants, grants of excellence and postdoctoral fellowships.
-Doctoral student applications are assessed within the Expert Panel.
+All applications are assessed by the relevant Expert Panel, which seeks the opinions of two or more external reviewers for applications for Project Grants, Grants of Excellence and Postdoctoral Fellowship Grants.
+Doctoral Student Grants applications are assessed within the Expert Panel.
 The Expert Panel processes each application with a reasoned, written report and ranks applications based on the expert assessment (see Section 4: Expert Panel guidelines).